 Snow brings stillness and peace to the mountains – even the air smells different!
-Do you want to build a snowman, ice-skate, have fun sledging, get energetic on the slopes or try some cross-country skiing?
-There are even opportunities for nighttime sledging and skiing!
+Do you want to build a snowman, ice-skate, have fun sledging, get energetic on the slopes or try some invigorating cross-country skiing?
+There are even opportunities for night-time sledging and skiing under the starlit sky!

-Set in the Triglav National Park, Vogel Ski Resort offers 22km of blue and red runs, and also has a snow park.
+Set in the Triglav National Park, Vogel Ski Resort offers 22km of gentle blue and red runs, alongside an exciting snow park.
 The resort is ideal for families and beginners.
 You won’t feel overwhelmed here and can focus on learning to ski.
 That’s if you can keep your eyes off the amazing views, of course!

-When you are half-way around the lake, why not stop at Restavracija Ukanc for some lunch or a warming hot chocolate?
+When you are half-way around the lake, why not pause at Restavracija Ukanc for a hearty lunch or a warming hot chocolate?
 Best to check opening hours before you head out though as the restaurant is usually only open at weekends in winter.

-Even on misty, foggy days, Lake Bohinj has an ethereal quality which makes it incredibly atmospheric and beautiful.
+Even on misty, foggy days, Lake Bohinj has an ethereal quality, making it incredibly atmospheric and beautiful.

 Another option is to try snowshoeing – imagine giant trays on your feet spreading your weight as you traverse the snow.
-Experienced guide, Grega at Hike & Bike, offers snowshoeing hikes around Lake Bohinj and has an abundance of local knowledge he is keen to share.
-Or maybe you’d like to try the Full Moon Walk at Vogel Ski Centre for an unforgettable evening.
+Experienced guide, Grega at Hike & Bike, offers snowshoeing hikes around Lake Bohinj and has an abundance of local knowledge which will keep you entertained.
+Or maybe you’d like to try the unique Full Moon Walk at Vogel Ski Centre for an unforgettable evening.

 Cold Water Swimming

-As cold-water swimming has increased in popularity, many people come to Lake Bohinj even in winter.
+As cold-water swimming has increased in popularity, many people come to Lake Bohinj to swim even in winter.

 These two photos were taken on consecutive days in February!

-Mountain hiking in winter offers fabulous vistas if you are experienced and well prepared.
-Lake Bohinj is in the Triglav National Park and so offers a good base for exploring the Julian Alps in Slovenia.
+For the adventurous, mountain hiking in winter offers fabulous vistas if you are experienced and well prepared.
+Lake Bohinj, situated in the Triglav National Park, serves as an excellent base for exploring the Julian Alps in Slovenia.